Cldwlkn13/irish-golf-society/README.md

 ## Wireframes

+Wireframes were designed using Microsoft Powerpoint and images of the slides can be viewed in the following table:

 |    Desktop   |    Tablet    |    Mobile    |
 |    :----:    |     :----:   |    :----:    |
 |[Home Page](assets/wireframes/homepage-desktop.JPG)|[Home Page](assets/wireframes/homepage-tablet.JPG)|[Home Page](assets/wireframes/homepage-mobile.JPG)|